A Ridge-Regularised Jackknifed Anderson-Rubin Test: The RJAR test

 where $M = I_n - P$, and $M_i$ is the $i^{\text{th}}$ row of $M$.
-The reason why the unregularised jackknifed AR test in MS uses $\hat{\Phi}_{MS}(\beta_0)$ instead of the variance estimator given in Equation \eqref{eq: variance estimator} evaluated at $\gamma_n = 0$, is because, according to their Theorem 4, the former yields higher power than the latter.
-It follows that the unregularised version of our RJAR test, which arises when $\gamma^*_n = 0$ in Equation \eqref{Equation-Gamma-Star}, will be dominated by the jackknifed AR test of MS in terms of power, and practitioners may prefer the latter in those cases.
-We note, however, that the asymptotic size control and superior power of the jackknifed AR test of MS are proven under the balanced design assumption given in Equation \eqref{Equation-CMS-MS-BD} which is strictly stronger than our Assumption \ref{Assumption-High-Level}.
+The reason why the unregularised jackknifed AR test in MS uses $\hat{\Phi}_{MS}(\beta_0)$ instead of the variance estimator given in Equation \eqref{eq: variance estimator} evaluated at $\gamma_n = 0$, is because, according to their Theorem 4, and the discussion in Section 4.2.1, the former yields higher power than the latter.
+It follows that the unregularised version of our RJAR test, which arises when $\gamma^*_n = 0$ in Equation \eqref{Equation-Gamma-Star}, will be dominated by the jackknifed AR test of MS in terms of power, and practitioners may prefer the latter when $r_n = k_n$ and the balanced-design assumption is satisfied.
 This can have implications for the finite-sample performance of the jackknifed AR test of MS compared to the RJAR, which we investigate in Section \ref{Section-RJAR-Simulations}.

-When $k_n$ is larger than $n$, the AR tests in CMS and MS are not applicable, since $Z'Z$ does not have full rank.
-In this case, the Sup Score test of BCCH remains valid.
+The only other existing test that allows for $r_n < k_n$ and arbitrary heteroskedasticty is the Sup Score test of BCCH.
 BCCH first standardise the IVs as in Equation \eqref{Equation-Standardised}, and then propose the Sup Score statistic given by

-BCCH propose to use the critical value $\nu_\alpha = c_{BCCH} \sqrt n\*\mathcal{Q}\left(1-\alpha/(2k_n)\right)$, $c_{BCCH} > 1$ and $\alpha \in (0, 1)$.
+BCCH propose to use the critical value $\nu_\alpha = c_{BCCH} \*\mathcal{Q}\left(1-\alpha/(2k_n)\right)$, $c_{BCCH} > 1$ and $\alpha \in (0, 1)$.
 They show that comparing their Sup Score statistic to this critical value yields a test of the null hypothesis in Equation \eqref{Equation-RJAR-Null-Hypothesis} that has asymptotic size less than or equal to $\alpha$.
 Being a supremum-norm test suggests that the BCCH Sup Score test will work well with a sparse first stage (i.e. where only a few elements of $\Pi$ are zero), but may have lower power than the RJAR test when the first stage is dense.
 This is verified in the simulations in Section \ref{Section-RJAR-Simulations}.